Prasenjit-3433/Lets-Draw/README.md

         <li>Normally 1 unit in the grid corresponds to 1 pixel on the canvas.
 The origin of this grid is positioned in the top left corner at coordinate (0,0).
 All elements are placed relative to this origin.
 So the position of the top left corner of the blue square becomes x pixels from the left and y pixels from the top, at coordinate (x,y).</li>
         <li>Drawing paths: Now let's look at paths.
 A path is a list of points, connected by segments of lines that can be of different shapes, curved or not, of different width and of different color.
 To make shapes using paths, we take some extra steps:</li>
         <li>1.
 First, you create the path.</li>
         <li>2.
-Then you use [drawing commands](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D#paths) to draw into the path</li>
+Then you use drawing commands to draw into the path</li>
         <li>3.
-Once the path has been created, you can stroke or fill the path to render it.
-[Read more](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Drawing_shapes#drawing_paths)</li>
+Once the path has been created, you can stroke or fill the path to render it.</li>
-        <li>The brush will listen for [MouseEvent](https://www.w3schools.com/jsref/obj_mouseevent.asp) on the canvas element.
-Then the drawing will happen when [onmousemove](https://www.w3schools.com/jsref/event_onmousemove.asp) event occus along with between [onmousedown](https://www.w3schools.com/jsref/event_onmousedown.asp) and [onmouseup](https://www.w3schools.com/jsref/event_onmouseup.asp) events.</li>
+        <li>The brush will listen for 'MouseEvent' on the canvas element.
+Then the drawing will happen when 'onmousemove' event occus along with between 'onmousedown' and 'onmouseup' events.</li>
       </ul>
     </details>
   </li>